- The Victorian government has begun easing restrictions after more than 100 days of lockdown for Melbourne residents. Here’s what you need to know.

 WHAT YOU NEED TO KNOW ABOUT THE STIMULUS PACKAGE

-In response to the economic impact of the Coronavirus, the Australian Government has announced investment packages to support the economy.
-So far, the Government has introduced three stimulus packages to assist small and medium businesses.
+In response to the economic impact of the Coronavirus, the Australian Government announced investment packages to support the economy.

 The stimulus packages are focused on supporting wages and business investment, providing cash flow assistance, targeted support and household stimulus payments.

 Here’s the key information you need to know.

 CASH FLOW BOOST FOR EMPLOYERS